KWong41/KWong41.github.io/projects/project-4.md

 https://hacc.hawaii.gov/#challenges_anchor

-There were five challenges that the state of Hawai'i asked of us to find the solutions for.
+There were five challenges that the state of Hawai'i asked of us to find the solutions for on a software development / algorithmic problem solving kind of way.

 Out of the five problems that the State of Hawai'i proposed to my team, we chose to pick the HECO problem.